DID YOU KNOW?

 All 12 tracks from the album were performed, with the addition of Ballad of Dwight Fry from the Love It to Death album.

-In 1983, the TV special was released on VHS and Betamax home video in the US, but was later discontinued.
-Now, this special is certainly deserving of a HD restoration, don’t you think?
+In 1983, the TV special was released on VHS and Betamax home video in the US, but was later discontinued until 2017, when it was included on a special edition DVD, along with the 1976 concert film.
+You can order it from Amazon here.

 FIVE BITS OF TRIVIA